Canon 1D X Mark II vs Panasonic G2

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the G2 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G2 was succeeded by the Panasonic G3.
+Both the 1DX Mark II and the G2 have been discontinued, but can regularly be found used on eBay.
+The G2 was replaced by the Panasonic G3, while the 1DX Mark II was followed by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D X Mark II and the Panasonic G2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS-1D X Mark II:

 - More detail: Offers more megapixels (20 vs 12MP) with a 32% higher linear resolution.

 - Better image quality: Scores substantially higher (35 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (2.9 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (3.2 EV of extra DR).